ilmanzo/ilmanzo.github.com/content/post/experiments_with_rust_on_arm_architecture.md

 ### Future awaits

 We are able to compile and run Rust code on our little device, so this Proof of Concept is over.
-In the future we will can use to develop and test software on a foreign architecture.
+In the future we will use it to develop and test software on a foreign architecture.

 Some resources for further reference: